Feedback

 • no Web/cache/proxy/application servers made significant progress,

 The level of financial and scientific fraud is absolutely striking.
-And the taxpayer fits the bills to pay for their ever-growing scams and extravagances.
+And the taxpayer fits the bills to pay for their ever-growing expenses and extravagances.

-Yet, the impunity is total, and the worse players are endlessly funded to denigrate the very best.
+Yet, the impunity is total, and the worse players are endlessly funded to make bad products and denigrate the very best.

 According to the "Jarrod" benchmark commented by Willy Tarreau, G-WAN was much faster in 2012 on a 8-Core CPU than all the new servers he tested in 2016 on a dual-CPU 12-Core machine (5 years later).

-The second time, G-WAN was not tested because, surprise-surprise, "Jarrod" wrote that G-WAN was crashing (thanks to the constant OS patches and updates).
+The second time, G-WAN was not tested because, surprise-surprise, "Jarrod" wrote that G-WAN was crashing (thanks to a constant stream of gratuitous changes injected by OS patches and updates).

-For the OS vendors, it was unacceptable to let the readers link the dots.
+For the OS vendors (which, coincidentally, are often also Cloud vendors), it was unacceptable to let the readers link the dots.
 An alternative explanation was needed.
-That's why Willy Tarreau falsely asserted that G-WAN (while in reality that was INTEL Corporation)... "as a server vendor they have zero excuse for doing these huge mistakes!
+That's why Willy Tarreau falsely asserted that G-WAN (while in reality that was INTEL)... "as a server vendor they have zero excuse for doing these huge mistakes!
 I thought they were doing serious stuff now I have the proof that they don't know what they're talking about when it comes to performance, which they claim is their main differenciator".

 There's something rotten in all the financed industry: too much money consistently going to the wrong persons, for the worse reasons: